 The organisation operates from 18 Lower Leeson Street.
 The following works have been carried out:

-The organisation has appointed Mr. Aidan Moore as its access officer.
-Aidan is the point of contact for people with disabilities wishing to access services provided by the organisation.
-The contact details for Aidan are as follows:
+The organisation has appointed Mr. Peter Mahony as its access officer.
+Peter is the point of contact for people with disabilities wishing to access services provided by the organisation.
+The contact details for Peter are as follows:

 Postal Address: 18 Lower Leeson Street, Dublin 2.
 D02 HE97